gmorleo/ApollonWebApp/README.md

 # ApollonWebApp

+This project has been realized for the Database exam for the Computer Engineering course of the University of Salento.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 In [package.json](/package.json) you can find all the dependencies version used.